Swazimodo/file-table/README.md

 ```

 ## Design Considerations
-- A table is a very commonly used component so I wanted to develop it in a generic fashion
+- A table is a very commonly used component but also fairly complex.
+I decided to mainly lean into this component to develop it in a generic fashion for this assignment.
   - Generics are used throughout to allow for any object like data to be used
   - Allows for user provided table actions
   - An optional render function can be set which will allow for calculated columns or custom styling